GlobalFishingWatch/GFW_technical_documentation/SAR-object-detections.md

 - Fixed objects like infrastructure have been removed, so only vessels <sup>1</sup>
 - Detections refer, for the most part, to fishing and non-fishing vessels
-- Large areas with significant sea ice and icebergs have been excluded
+- Large areas with significant sea ice and icebergs have been excluded (high latitude)
+- False positives (noise) have been filtered out with ML (this is not perfect)
 - Detections have been matched to available vessels with AIS
 - Detections are classified and separated as matched and unmatched
 - Detections are computed with a delay of 72 hours, and tables updated daily